Burroughs B1000 series: I/O

 The I/O system for the B1000 series consisted of a 24-bit data path and control strobes to and from the peripherals.
 The CPU would place data on the data path, then inform the peripheral that data was present.
 Many of the peripheral adapters were fairly simplistic, and the CPU actually drove the adapter state machines through their operations with successive accesses.

 Later models of the machines in both the 1800 and 1900 series could be configured as either a single or dual processor.
 These were tightly coupled machines and competed in access to the main memory.
 The B1955 and B1965 could accommodate up to four processors on the memory bus, but at least one of these would be assigned to the Multi-Line adapter which supplied serial I/O to the system.
 Only Dual-processor configurations were ever actually sold.

 The Multi-Line was capable of driving multiple 19.2Kb RS485 serial lines in a multi-drop configuration.
 The serial I/O was polled.
 A given terminal would wait until it was addressed, and grab the line and send any data it had pending.

 The Multi-Line Adapter would DMA the data into main memory in a linked list format.
 Consequently, the processors didn't have to deal with serial I/O interrupt issues.
 This was taken care of by the fact that block mode terminals were the only type supported.

 The B1000 series could address a maximum of 2 megabytes of memory.
-In these days of multiple gigabytes that sounds fairly limiting, but most commercial installations got by with hundreds of kilobytes of storage.
+Most commercial installations got by with hundreds of kilobytes of storage.